Polymorphism in Java: Compile time and Runtime Polymorphism

 obj.add(10, 10);

-// concatenation of two string
+// concatenation of two strings

-obj.add("Operator ", " overloading ");
+obj.add("Operator ", "overloading ");

 }